 Speedforce – The first attempts

-The SpeedX Speedforce is the permanently installed one Bike Computer or preparing your meal on the Leopard Pro.
+In SpeedX Speedforce is the permanently installed one Bike Computer or on the Leopard Pro.
 I had read various things in the SpeedX forum beforehand and not all of the comments were good.
 I only drove a few kilometers that day, I just wanted to test it, according to Speedforce, the tracking also worked.
 When I got home I wanted to sync the route with the app, but unfortunately that didn't work.
 The Bluetooth connection between Speedforce and iPhone was not stable.
 The data that arrived in the SpeedX app was damaged and could not be synchronized to Strava.
 I could see on my iPhone that there was a GPS and firmware update, but unfortunately the Bluetooth connection didn't last for an update.

 Then I had an idea: I took my son's slightly older iPad, installed the app and paired the iPad with the Speedforce. whoosh! keep in touch! firmware Update made, GPS data updated and on the next ride everything worked.
 From now on also with my iPhone.
 My workaround is now also offered to users in the SpeedX forum.